-Name Class Type Notes Default Value
+Name Class Туре Notes Default Value

 editType EditType EditMode NULL

-destroyCallback editType This is the values are verter is a e XawtextRead, Xav will be allowed wtextEdit, and ource that will widget is destroyed. d in this text widget.
-Legal XawtextAppend.
+destroyCallback editType This is the values are verter is ne type of editing that re XawtextRead , Xa w will be allowe wtextEdit, and ource that will widget is destroyed. d in this text widget.
+Legal XawtextAppend .
 A con- convert the following